What is a prepayment meter?

 If you’re worried you cannot afford to top up your prepayment meter, contact your supplier straight away.
 Our rules mean they must offer support.
 This includes:

-- extra support credit if you are in a and have few options to pay
+- extra support credit if you are in a vulnerable situation and have few options to pay

 - extra support credit while you work out ways to pay if you are in a vulnerable situation.
 For example, if you cannot leave your home because of the pandemic.

 You’ll need to repay the credit from your supplier when you next top up.
 Suppliers must work with you to agree on a payment plan you can afford.